dedis/popstellar/docs/protocol.md

 - it is alive
 - it received a certain set of messages

 Heartbeat are to be sent based on channel activity and time intervals.
+The initial implementation will only rely on fixed time intervals.

 RPC